 If you don't know it already, it is time to learn the definition of FAPE.

-In order to know if the school division and its teachers are providing FAPE, you need to know what it is.
+In order to know if the school division is providing FAPE and/or if your student is receiving FAPE, you need to know what it is.

 Per 300.17 of IDEA, there are four components of FAPE:

 "Free appropriate public education or FAPE means special education and related services that

 "(a) Are provided at public expense, under public supervision and direction, and without charge;

 "(b) Meet the standards of the SEA, including the requirements of this part;